Western Iowa Tech Community College offers a variety of student services. Professionally trained staff and counselors are accessible to all students.

 The Learning Achievement Center represents the heart of the campus.
-It contains Library Services, The Comet Learning Center, and the Open Computer Lab.
+It contains Library Services and The Comet Learning Center.

 Comet Learning Center

-Tutoring The Comet Learning Center, located in the Learning Achievement Center, provides drop-in tutoring services in various subject areas for registered WITCC students.
+Tutoring The Comet Learning Center, located in the Learning Achievement Center, provides drop-in tutoring services in various subject areas.
 No appointment is necessary.
 Individual tutor schedules are posted each semester.
 The Comet Learning Center employs both peer and professional tutors.
-Tutoring services are offered free of charge to enrolled WITCC students.
+Tutoring services are offered free of charge.